Scaling properties of scale-free networks in degree-thresholding renormalization flows: Results and Discussion

-As a supplement, we also consider some global observables that depend on the underlying structure of the network.
-Such as the normalized smallest nonzero eigenvalue of the Laplace matrix, $\lambda_{k_T, 2}(L)=[\Lambda_{k_T, 2}(L)] / N_{k_T}$, where $\Lambda_{k_T, 2}(L)$ is the smallest nonzero eigenvalue of the Laplace matrix of the subnetwork $G(k_T)$.
-Previous studies have shown that maximizing $\Lambda_{k_T, 2}(L)$ can maximize the convergence rate of undirected networks to network isomorphic states~\cite{Nishikawa2017}.
-We further consider the ratio of the largest eigenvalue $\Lambda_{k_T, n}(L)$ of the Laplace matrix to the smallest nonzero eigenvalue $\Lambda_{k_T, 2}(L)$, i.e., $Q_{k_T} = \Lambda_{k_T, n}(L)/\Lambda_{k_T, 2}(L)$~\cite{Nishikawa2003,Donetti2005}.
+As a supplement, we also consider some dynamical observables that depend on the underlying structure of the network.
+Such as the normalized smallest nonzero eigenvalue of the Laplace matrix, $\lambda_{k_T, 2}(L)=\Lambda_{k_T, 2}(L)/ N_{k_T}$, where $\Lambda_{k_T, 2}(L)$ is the smallest nonzero eigenvalue of the Laplace matrix of the subnetwork $G(k_T)$. {Previous studies have shown that, in most cases, maximizing the convergence rate to the network-homogeneous state for undirected networks is equivalent to maximizing $\Lambda_{k_T, 2}(L)$~\cite{Nishikawa2017}}.
+We further consider the ratio of the largest eigenvalue $\Lambda_{k_T, max}(L)$ of the Laplace matrix to the smallest nonzero eigenvalue $\Lambda_{k_T, 2}(L)$, i.e., $Q_{k_T} = \Lambda_{k_T, max}(L)/\Lambda_{k_T, 2}(L)$~\cite{Nishikawa2003,Donetti2005}.
 This quantity is related to the stability of the network synchronization process, and it gives the time that the system needs to recover to the stable synchronization state after disturbance~\cite{Barahona2002,Shi2013}.
-Finally, the largest eigenvalue of the adjacency matrix determines many dynamic behaviors of the network, and its normalized form is $\lambda_{k_T, n}(A)=[\Lambda_{k_T, n}(A)]/[N_{k_T}-1]$, where $\Lambda_{k_T, n}(A)$ is the largest eigenvalue of the subnetwork's adjacency matrix.
-Castellano {\it et al.}~\cite{Castellano2017} have shown that the thresholds of two highly correlated dynamic models depend on $\Lambda_{k_T, n}(A)$, one of which is the epidemic spreading, its threshold satisfies $\lambda_c = 1/\Lambda_{k_T, n}(A)$, and the synchronization threshold $\zeta_c=\zeta_0/\Lambda_{k_T, n}(A)$~\cite{Restrepo2005} for Kuramoto dynamics coupling parameter associated with $\Lambda_{k_T, n}(A)$.
-Therefore, these observables (called dynamics observables in this Letter) have a crucial influence on the dynamical behavior of the underlying network structure, and investigating their scale invariance in the process of DTR is of great significance for predicting the dynamic behavior of large-scale networks.
+Finally, the largest eigenvalue of the adjacency matrix determines many dynamic behaviors of the network, and its normalized form is $\lambda_{k_T, max}(A)=\Lambda_{k_T, max}(A)/(N_{k_T}-1)$, where $\Lambda_{k_T, max}(A)$ is the largest eigenvalue of the subnetwork's adjacency matrix.
+Castellano {\it et al.}~\cite{Castellano2017} have shown that the thresholds of two highly correlated dynamic models depend on $\Lambda_{k_T, max}(A)$, one of which is the epidemic spreading, its threshold satisfies $\eta_c = 1/\Lambda_{k_T, max}(A)$, and the synchronization threshold $\zeta_c=\zeta_0/\Lambda_{k_T, max}(A)$~\cite{Restrepo2005} for Kuramoto dynamics coupling parameter associated with $\Lambda_{k_T, max}(A)$.
+Therefore, these observables (called dynamical observables in this paper) have a crucial influence on the dynamical behavior of the underlying network structure, and investigating their scale invariance in the DTR flow is of great significance for predicting the dynamic behavior of large-scale networks.